makrai/notes/turton21-sem-feature-bert-repl4nlp.md

 ## 3.5 Discussion

 * Binder features derived from BERT embeddings outperform static Numberbatch
-  * interesting as Numberbatch embeddings make use of additional human pro- vided information from a concept network
+  * interesting as Numberbatch embeddings make use of a concept network
-* The poor performance of GPT-2 is not surprising due to its uni-directional attention architecture
+* The poor performance of GPT-2 is not surprising
+  * uni-directional attention architecture
 * how the different semantic features are represented across the layers of BERT
   * In line with the findings of Jawahar+ (2019), semantic features tended to be better represented by the later layers